Lifetime Achievement Award

 Selection Process

-Once the nomination period has closed, a selection committee comprised of experts in the field reviews the nominations and selects one or more individuals to receive the Lifetime Achievement Award based on the criteria below.
+Once the nomination period has closed, a selection committee composed of experts in the field reviews the nominations and selects one or more individuals to receive the Lifetime Achievement Award based on the criteria below.

 Criteria

-The Lifetime Achievement Award is intended for individuals with at least 15 years of documented accomplishments in the field of higher education sustainability who have had a significant impact on a large number of individuals and organizations.
+The Lifetime Achievement Award is intended for individuals with at least 10 years of documented accomplishments in the field of higher education sustainability who have had a significant impact on a large number of individuals and organizations.

 The impact (which should address both social and environmental dimensions of sustainability) may be demonstrated in one or more of the following ways: